 No visit to Palm Springs is complete without immersing yourself within the stunning, natural landscape of the Indian Canyons.
-The canyons sprawl with easy hiking trails or tour by horseback.
-Take an afternoon hike through the Indian Canyons, the former ancestral land of the Cahuilla Indians and home to beautifully photogenic natural scenery from oases to waterfalls.
+The canyons sprawl with easy hiking trails or tours by horseback.
+Take an afternoon hike through the Indian Canyons, the former ancestral land of the Agua Caliente Band of Cahuilla Indians and home to beautifully photogenic natural scenery from oases to waterfalls.

 Vistas are stunning from various vantage points, including the peak—10,000 feet above sea level—which is home to the money shot.
 Make sure you have your camera handy, as this is a photo worth a thousand words.

-Many streets in Greater Palm Springs are named after notable celebs who have had strong ties with the desert, like Frank Sinatra Drive and Bob Hope Drive, and celebrity history is almost a century deep.
-In downtown Palm Springs, the Walk of Stars commemorates Hollywood names like Sophia Loren and Mickey Rooney who have called Palm Springs home or have helped make it famous by truly amping up the rich celebrity history it is known for.
+Many streets in Greater Palm Springs, such as Frank Sinatra Drive and Bob Hope Drive, are named after notable celebs who have had strong ties with the desert and this celebrity history is almost a century deep.
+In downtown Palm Springs, the Walk of Stars commemorates Hollywood stars like Sophia Loren, Lucille Ball, and Mickey Rooney who have called Palm Springs home or have helped make it famous by truly amping up the rich celebrity history it is known for.
 It’s a walk of fame that’s famous in itself, and perfect for an afternoon stroll.

-Right on famed Palm Canyon Drive, VillageFest is a great way to explore the best of local businesses and entertainers in one place, and there’s nothing like getting to know the locals in a fun, intimate way.
+Located on Palm Canyon Drive, VillageFest is a great way to explore the best of local businesses and entertainers in one place, and there’s nothing like getting to know the locals in a fun, intimate way.
 A total crowd pleaser, VillageFest is heaps of fun for everyone and, as always, free to attend.

 Museum lovers rejoice!
 Founded in 1938, Palm Springs Art Museum is a highly acclaimed cultural institution that has long served as one of the top museums in the valley.
 Visually engaging and educational, the historical gem offers a contemporary approach to a global art and culture scene.
 In fact, the permanent collection is notable for its diversity, from international and Native American to contemporary American and Mexican/Latin American art.